Improving deal discovery during high-traffic retail events.

 The work was broken into three phases.

-I moved from understanding how placements were planned to analyzing campaign performance, then translated the research into a playbook and final narrative.
+I moved from understanding the planning workflow, to analyzing performance across campaign and placement types, to packaging the findings into a stakeholder-ready playbook and final narrative.

-Familiarized myself with the team’s tools, planning process, and manual merchandising workflows.
-I interviewed product managers, marketing managers, category teams, and data partners to understand campaign review pain points, stakeholder expectations, and which metrics mattered most.
+I familiarized myself with the team’s tools, planning process, Ai Agents and manual merchandising workflows.
+I also interviewd product managers, marketing managers, category teams, and data partners to understand review pain points, stakeholder expectations, and which performance signals mattered most.

-Reviewed 400+ campaigns across Prime Day, Big Spring Sale, Black Friday, and Cyber Monday.
-I also analyzed the campaigns across different placements including Single Cell Takeovers, Shovelers, Above the Fold and Below the Fold.
+I reviewed 400+ campaigns across Prime Day, Big Spring Sale, Black Friday, and Cyber Monday.
+The analysis looked across placement types including Single Cell Takeovers, Shovelers, Above the Fold, and Below the Fold.

 I worked with data partners to understand attribution limits, compare placement types, and test early hypotheses using SQL, Amazon QuickSight, and internal reporting tools.

-Consolidated the research and analysis into a 6-pager Amazon-style narrative, iterating with stakeholders for alignment and tradeoffs before presenting recommendations for evaluating manual placements across future retail events.
+I consolidated the research and analysis into a 6-page Amazon-style narrative, iterating with stakeholders to align on tradeoffs before presenting recommendations for evaluating manual placements across future retail events.

 What the analysis helped clarify.